Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 - Because it uses qualitative data, it relies on certain assumptions for forecasting, budgeting, spending, etc.

-Behavioral segmentation is done with the objective of grouping people who exhibit the same behaviors and targeting all marketing efforts to a single group.
+Behavioral segmentation aims to group people who exhibit the same behaviors and behavioral targeting all marketing efforts to a single group.

 With this method, companies can promote and market their products effectively, meeting the needs of customers.